LLayta/Memory-allocators/README.md

 [Implementations](#Implementations)

 # Why?
 Why do we care about memory allocators?
-Memory allocators are an interface that allow us to preform *dynamic memory allocation* which is when we store long lived values in a programs' memory.
-The size of these allocations are determined at run-time.
+We care about implementing memory allocators because malloc et al aren't designed for specific allocation patterns and optimizations, they're designed for simplicity and generalization.
+So in instances where we allocate a ton of memory to store the same types of things in memory, we want to be able to design our own memory allocator to optimization these situations.
+These are commonly used by game engines, operating systems, embedded systems, network architectures, and highly optimized forms of data structures.

 # How?
 Memory allocators (typically) utilize a part of processes' memory space called the "heap".
 We can dynamically allocate data onto the heap in 2 main ways on linux: